How Separate Property Can Be Turned Into Community Property

 D. Life Insurance Value Increase and Office Furniture

-In Arizona, all property a couple acquires during marriage, except gifts or inheritance, is considered to be community property.
+In Arizona, all property a couple acquires during the marriage, except gifts or inheritance, is considered to be community property.
 A spouse claiming that property purchased during marriage is his separate property must prove it by clear and convincing evidence.

 Sometimes a couple commingles separate and community funds in one account and unknowingly treats it as community property.
 When this happens, the entire amount can become community property.
-The Blaires had mixed separate and community funds in their account.
+The Blairs had mixed separate and community funds in their account.
 Therefore, the Court said, funds in the account were community property.

 Likewise, everything they purchased with this money in this account was community property.
 That included the increase in the cash value of the life insurance policy and the office furniture.